Sweet tea: Indonesia

 Tea drinking in Indonesia began during the Dutch colonial rule.
 In the 17th century, the Dutch brought tea plants to Batavia via Sukabumi Beach.
 Tea plants were subsequently planted in Indonesia which were suitable to West Java.
 At the same time, in Central Java, sugar cane cultivation was successfully introduced.
 The ready availability of the two ingredients led to development of sweet tea, which remains the most popular beverage in the country.

+Records

+2010

+The first recorded record regarding sweet tea was held by Chick-Fil-A. The corporation created the largest cup of sweet tea with 912 gallons of tea.

+2015

+The small town of Summerville, South Carolina took over the record for largest sweet tea at 1,452 gallons.

+Months later, the company Lipton took over this record with 2,204 gallons of sweet tea.

+2016

+On National Tea Day, Summerville took back the record, making and containing 2,524 gallons of sweet tea.